 An allowance for impairment is made using an expected credit loss model based on previous experience.
-Management considers the above measures to be sufficient to control the credit risk exposure.
+Management considers the above measures to be sufficient to control the

 The credit risk on liquid funds and derivative financial instruments is limited because the counterparties are banks with high credit-ratings assigned by international credit-rating agencies.